 Full details are available in our dedicated post Multi-Currency Accounts and Cards.

 There are a multitude of currency transfer companies.
 Many are specialists in UK-Spain-UK transfers with offices in several coastal towns in Spain, such as Currencies Direct.

 The advantage of using a specialist company is that you’ll have access to an account manager who you’ll be able to speak to directly and ask for advice.
 This is especially useful when you have to carry out large transfers (for example to purchase a house or car).

 Currency transfer companies can offer better rates than a bank.
 The latter offers many services, currencies being a very minor one, so banks don’t tend to be competitive.

-Many banks state that their transfers are commission free, but if a poor exchange rate is applied then you’ll actually end up getting less for your money.
+Beware of banks that state that their transfers are commission free.
+If the exchange rate is poor you’ll actually end up getting less for your money.

-Each solution has its merits, for the majority of people using their local bank is not going to be the most favourable.
-It’s up to you to compare and decide which is best for your own personal circumstances.
+For the majority of people using their local bank is not going to be the cheapest option.
+It’s up to you to compare your options and decide which is best for your own personal circumstances.

-Remember that all these companies have to comply with international laws to avoid money laundering.
-They’ll request a copy of your passport and other personal details including, in some cases, a copy of a utility bill.
+Remember that reputable companies have to comply with international laws to avoid money laundering.
+You’ll have to provide a copy of your photo ID/passport and possibly more documentation.

 Tip: where possible set up two-factor authentication as an anti-fraud measure.
 When you log in a code will be sent to your mobile to access your account and carry out transactions online.